Ruth Bunzel: Fieldwork among the Pueblo of Zuni

-In the early twentieth century, anthropologist used a method of study called participant observation, which Bunzel utilized when conducting fieldwork among the Zuni people.
+In the early twentieth century, anthropologists used a method of study called participant observation, which Bunzel utilized when conducting fieldwork among the Zuni people.
 In the summer of 1924, Bunzel conducted fieldwork among the Zuni people; she apprenticed herself to Zuni potters and observed as well as made potteryalongside them.
 Focusing her research on pottery offered Bunzel an opportunity to learn from Zuni women's work since women did not participate in Zuni ritual practices.
 Bunzel was fascinated by the prominent role of women as potters in Zuni society.

 Bunzel also studied the Hopi, San Ildefonso, Acoma, and San Felipe Pueblo Indians of the southwestern United States as well.
 Bunzel utilized this fieldwork for her dissertation, The Pueblo Potter: A Study of Creative Imagination in Primitive Art, which was published in 1929.
 Her 1929 dissertation describes the creative process of Zuni potters, who preserve and reproduce traditional patterns even as individual potters innovate and create new ones.
 Bunzel later said, "Look, I was never studying pottery.
 I was studying human behavior.
 I wanted to know how the potters felt about what they were doing."

 In 1925, after returning to New York, Bunzel resigned as Boaz's secretary, and just like Goldfrank, enrolled as a student at Columbia University to study anthropology.
 Bunzel was part of the second cohort trained by Boas at Columbia University.
 She completed her doctoral dissertation in 1927, but she was not fully awarded her PhD until 1929 when her book, The Pueblo Potter, was published.
 Bunzel's book was the first anthropological study of individual creativity in art within overarching artistic boundaries.